Finding Solitude at Joshua Tree National Park, California

 3 Joshua Tree Landscape

-In addition to the Joshua Tree, what I found so fascinating about this park were the endless rock formations.
+In addition to the Joshua Tree, what I found so fascinating about this park were the endless rock formations and twisted boulders shaped by geologic forces.
 According to the national park, these rocks rose from the ground beneath as a result of volcanic activity.
 As the boulders were pushed up from the earth, they cooled down and crystallized.
 Over time, the water from the ground rounded the edges and widened the cracks, resulting in heaps of monzogranite that look similar to toy blocks in a stack.

 4 The Eagle Rock at Joshua Tree